-Twelve outdoor organizations in Tennessee and North Carolina have published a free paper map of public recreation opportunities located on or near the border between those two states.
-This free map offers area travelers an overview of millions of acres of parks, forests, and other public lands and of the major roads that connect them.
+Twelve outdoor organizations in Tennessee and North Carolina have published a free paper map showing public recreation opportunities in the breathtaking hills, valleys, and mountains that border those two states.
+This map provides area travelers an overview of millions of acres of parks, forests, and other public lands and of the major roads that connect them.
 Also included are details about popular campgrounds, water features, and other outdoor destinations.
 Note that a printed paper map is very useful for traveling in the southern Appalachian Mountains because wireless navigation may not always be available.

 2. In Person: The paper maps can be found at welcome centers throughout east Tennessee and western North Carolina.
 Welcome centers and visitor centers can be found in the following locations: